 - The site is located just southeast of Sloan's Lake park.
 It is one block north of Colfax Avenue, about halfway between Sheridan Boulevard and Federal Boulevard.
 The site is also located 3 blocks east from the new mixed-use development in the vicinity of 16th Avenue and Raleigh St. - The property is comprised generally of two areas with different development character.
 The "main block" is a continuous area that comprises two full city blocks bounded by Newton Street, Lowell Boulevard, 16th Avenue and 17th Avenue.
-The "sliver" is the western half of the block between Meade Street and Lowell Boulevard, from Conejos Place to 16th Avenue.
+The "finger" is located to the south of 16th Street to Conejos Place between Meade Street and Lowell Boulevard.
 The main block consists of an existing hospital use in a building that is around 100 feet tall at its highest point, with the remainder of the block used for surface parking.
-The sliver portion contains low-scale one- and two-unit residential structures. - The existing zoning on the site is a Former Chapter 59 Planned Unit Development (PUD) that requires a development program associated with a specific site plan.
+The finger portion contains low-scale one- and two-unit residential structures. - The existing zoning on the site is a Former Chapter 59 Planned Unit Development (PUD) that requires a development program associated with a specific site plan.
 This restrictive zoning makes redevelopment of this underutilized site unlikely. - There are multiple zone districts requested on the site.
-For the sliver portion, U-TU-C (Urban-Two Unit-5,500 zone lot minimum) is requested.
+For the finger portion (south of Conejos), U-TU-C (Urban-Two Unit-5,500 zone lot minimum) is requested.
 This zone district generally allows single- and two-unit residential uses with a maximum height of 2.5 stories.
 A summary of the below building forms is in the table below Further details of this zone district can be found in Article 5 of the Denver Zoning Code (DZC).

-Urban House Duplex Tandem house Proposed District: U-TU-C Х Х X
+Urban House Duplex Tandem house Proposed District: U-TU-C x x x

-Proposed PUD
+Proposed PUD-G#21

-The main block is proposed to be zoned to a Planned Unit Development (PUD) based on the C-MX-8 (Urban Center-Mixed Use-8 story) standard zone district, with modifications to allowed height, protected district standards, street level activation standards, allowed uses and parking.
+The main block is proposed to be zoned to a Planned Unit Development (PUD) based on the C-MX-8 (Urban Center-Mixed Use-8 story) standard zone district, with modifications to allowed height, protected district standards, street level activation standards, allowed uses, and parking.
 The subject property would be subject to the C-MX-8 zone district standards with several exceptions, which include:

-- Variation of maximum height (3 stories at the lowest, 16 stories at the highest) with different subareas while removing protected district height limitations. - Eliminate requirement for upper story setbacks adjacent to protected district - Allow Hospital and Emergency Vehicle Access point uses in Subareas E & F - Reduce parking requirement for Dental/Medical Office and for Eating or Drinking Establishments
+- Variation of maximum height (3 stories at the lowest, 16 stories at the highest) with different subareas while removing protected district height limitations. (see the map below for reference) - Eliminate requirement for upper story setbacks adjacent to protected district. - Allow Hospital and Emergency Vehicle Access point uses in Subareas E & F. - Reduce parking requirement for Dental/Medical Office and for Eating or Drinking Establishments.